 As soon as you find ripped-off articles or photos, you need to start collecting evidence as though you were going to court.
 It'll help in negotiation, even if you don't get to court.
-And courts like paper much more than they like computer files.

 How long has it been there?

-Note that you cannot search www.archive.org for content - text or pictures.
+Note that you cannot search web.archive.org for content - text or pictures.
 You have to find the URL (web address) of a page, and then find that in the archive.
 The archive system appears to wait a few months before displaying pages that it has saved.
 It may not save every page from a website every time it visits some of that site.
 It often fails to save copies of pictures - but you can often see where they were on the page.

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to email@example.com please.
 You may find the glossary helpful.